tshepang/blog/content/Apocalypto (2006).md

 categories = ['movies']
 +++

-There's a bunch of movies that showcase primitive cultures, the kind that wear skimpy clothes and use heavy body modification, and this one is the best of them.
+There's a bunch of movies that showcase cultures where people wear skimpy clothes and use heavy body modification, and this is the best of them.
 There is also excellent casting and directing, and an interesting story that's spoiled by some plot holes: